One to one yoga therapy for PTSD, CPTSD, DID and trauma recovery

 Expect to discuss your health and your goals.
 It is useful to know the reason you are coming to therapy without going through painful details.
 Our conversations are grounded in present-time awareness and you will not be asked to go into your experiences in detail as this can be re-traumatizing and is often very difficult due to the way the brain functions during trauma.

 The therapy process is intended to be transparent.
-All exercises will be discussed with you and you can be supplied with a printed plan of the proposed treatment course if requested.
+All exercises will be discussed with you before beginning and you can be supplied with a printed plan of the proposed treatment course.
 We will agree on the method, the aims and objectives, possible reactions and ways to make choices, including stopping or slowing down at any point.
 Each treatment plan is very individual but usually includes grounding, orienting, awareness, physical release and theory / models of trauma.
-We may agree to use EFT Tapping - Emotional Freedom Techniques or EMDR - Eye Movement Desensitization and Reprocessing.

 We will review the treatment at the end of most sessions.